Okutepa/okutepa_w_HW1/README.md

 # The EA Team
-This repo describes team members Wisdom Okutepa and Polchai Parn, our roots and also our hobbies.
+This repo describes team members Wisdom Okutepa and Polchai Parn, our origins and also our hobbies.
 Enjoy your read!

+# Team member 1
-# Wisdom Okutepa
+My name is Wisdom Okutepa